isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 ## Model Student Award&nbsp;

-The Model Student Award is presented to a Primary 6 pupil who shows exemplary behaviour and excels in her academic achievements.
-She is ever ready to extend a helping hand to others and inspires acts of kindness among her peers.
+The Model Student Award is presented to a Primary 6 pupil who shows exemplary behaviour and demonstrates a commitment to achieving excellence in academic pursuits and in co-curricular activities.
+She is ever ready to extend a helping hand to others and inspires acts of kindness among&nbsp;her&nbsp;peers.

 ## Tan Ley Chee Award